Social Caption: Evaluating Social Understanding in Multimodal Models: Abstract

 \section{Abstract}

 Social understanding abilities are crucial for multimodal large language models (MLLMs) to interpret human social interactions.
-We introduce \textsc{Social Caption}, a framework grounded in interaction theory to evaluate social understanding abilities of MLLMs along three dimensions: \textit{Social Inference (SI)}, the ability to make accurate inferences about interactions; \textit{Holistic Social Analysis (HSA)}, the ability to generate comprehensive descriptions of interactions; \textit{Directed Social Analysis (DSA)}, the ability to extract \textit{relevant} social information from interactions.
+We introduce \textsc{Social Caption}, a framework grounded in interaction theory to evaluate social understanding abilities of MLLMs along three dimensions: \textit{Social Inference (SI)}, the ability to make accurate inferences about interactions; \textit{Holistic Social Analysis (HSA)}, the ability to generate comprehensive descriptions of interactions; \textit{Directed Social Analysis (DSA)}, the ability to generate \textit{relevant} information from interactions.
 We analyze factors influencing model performance in social understanding, such as scale, architectural design, and spoken context.
-Experiments with MLLM judges contribute insights about scaling automated evaluation of multimodal social understanding.
+Experiments with MLLM judges demonstrate a path towards scaling automated evaluation of multimodal social understanding.